zhaoxy92/GLaRA/README.md

 2. Download dataset
     - Once LinkedHMM is successfully installed, move all the files in "data" fold under LinkedHMM directory to the "datasets" folder in the currect directory.
-    - Download pretrained sciBERT embeddings here: https://huggingface.co/allenai/scibert_scivocab_uncased, and move it to the folder "pretrained-model".
+    - Download pretrained sciBERT embeddings here: https://huggingface.co/allenai/scibert_scivocab_uncased, and move it to the folder `pretrained-model`.
   - For saving the time of reading data, we cache all datasets into picked objects: `python cache_datasets.py`

 ## Run experiments
 The experiments on the three data sets are independently conducted.
-To run experiments for one task, (i.e NCBI), please go into folder "code-NCBI"
+To run experiments for one task, (i.e NCBI), please go to folder `code-NCBI`.
+For the experiments on other datasets, namely BC5CDR and LaptopReview, please go to folder `code-BC5CDR` and `code-LaptopReview` and run the same commands.

 1. Extract candidate rules for each type and cache embeddings, edges, seeds, etc.
   - run `python 1_prepare_candidates_and_embeddings.py --dataset NCBI --rule_type SurfaceForm` to cache candidate rules, embeddings, edges, etc., for `SurfaceForm` rule.